DBatUTuebingen/provenance-for-recursive-queries/README.md

 Identifier *-1* sits in row *1* of column *part*.
 In the corresponding row and column of phase 1, we find the data value *humanoid*.
 The minus in *-1* identifies this as a relationship of why-provenance (while positive signs represent where-provenance).

-Put in natural language, this means that the input value *humanoid* has been inspect to decide about the existence of output value *head*.
+Put in natural language, this means that the input value *humanoid* has been inspected to decide about the existence of output value *head*.
 Please see Figure 4 and its discussion in the paper for more details on how to read the tables.

 ## dtw